QEWD-Courier/Ripple-Qewd-MS/README.md

  ~/usr/share/nginx/html

-## Running the Suite of MicroServices
+## Running the Suite of QEWD Courier MicroServices

 *Note:* If you have previously installed and run QEWD Courier and have updated your version from the Github repository, make sure you update your copy of the *rtweed/qewd-server* Docker Container.